steadybit/action-kit/docs/how-to/write-an-attack-extension.md

 The above is an excerpt from the Go kubectl example attack.
 It leverages the `kubectl` CLI to implement an attack.
 Using existing CLI tools is a fairly common pattern that makes it easy to realize an attack quickly.

+Next, we have an excerpt from the AWS EC2 instance state change attack.
+This attack uses the AWS SDK to trigger system state changes.

 ```go
 	// Source: https://github.com/steadybit/extension-aws/blob/c3b268b28291024a8e4bed67fe765533367118d5/extec2/instance_attack_state.go#L159-L162
 	in := ec2.TerminateInstancesInput{